Wednesday, March 11, 2026

 AI-Powered SHM: Real-Time Bridge Deterioration Monitoring with Embedded Sensors

-This case study details a live trial deploying SM:ART retrofit sensors on bridge infrastructure with Northern Ireland's Department for Infrastructure (DfI).
+- This case study details a live trial deploying SM:ART retrofit sensor systems on bridge infrastructure in collaboration with Transport Scotland.

-The system uses embedded multi-parameter sensing and AI-driven analysis to provide early warnings of deterioration, supporting evidence-based maintenance and reducing life-cycle costs.
+- The system uses multi-parameter sensing and AI-driven analysis to provide early warning of deterioration, supporting evidence-based maintenance decisions and reduced life-cycle costs.

-Key insights, lessons learned from the first installations, and the potential implications for wider adoption across bridge networks will be presented.
+- Key insights, lessons learned from the initial installations, and the potential implications for wider adoption across Scotland’s bridge network will be presented.

 Clifton Suspension Bridge: Maintaining in Perpetuity and Lighting for the 21st Century